 COMIDA is the sole corporate member of the Greater Rochester Outdoor Sports Facility Corporation (the Company), a New York corporation formed to acquire and operate real and personal property for the economic benefit of the people in the County of Monroe and Rochester, New York area.
 The primary activity of the Company is the operation of a sports stadium in Rochester, New York, known as Frontier Field which is used for the recreation, entertainment, amusement and benefit of the citizens of the County of Monroe.
-There were no amounts recognized in the 2013 or 2012 financial statements for transactions related to the Company.
+There were no amounts recognized in the 2014 or 2013 financial statements for transactions related to the Company.

 In 2012, COMIDA entered into a contract with the Monroe County Industrial Development Corporation (the Corporation), which states that the Corporation will reimburse COMIDA for the cost of certain professional services.
 The contract states that the Corporation will not reimburse COMIDA more than \$30,000 each year for the next three years.
-For the year ended December 31, 2013 and 2012, the Corporation paid approximately \$23,500 and \$21,500 to COMIDA under the terms of this agreement.
+For the year ended December 31, 2014 and 2013, the Corporation paid approximately \$24,000 and \$23,500, respectively to COMIDA under the terms of this agreement.